JuliaPraxis/Naming/guides/PackagesAndModules.md

   either write the acronym in uppercase then use camelcase or use camelcase throughout
   - :ok:  CssParser, CSSParser
-  - :ok:  HTMLBodyValidator, HtmlBodyValidator
+  - :ok:  HtmlValidator, HTMLValidator
-  - :x:   Cssparser, HTMLbodyValidator
+  - :x:   Cssparser, HTMLvalidator

  ------